-Hold the ʻukulele against your chest with your right forearm across the top edge of the lower bout.
-Your strumming finger should be able to comfortably reach almost to where the neck meets the body.
+Hold the ukulele against your chest with your right forearm across the top or side edge of the lower bout.
+Where exactly your arm crosses over depends on the size of your ukulele.

-How to Hold an ‘Ukulele in a Nutshell:
+How to Hold an Ukulele in a Nutshell:

-- Hold an ʻukulele in a relaxed manner.
+- Hold an ukulele in a relaxed manner.

 - Keep your thumb behind the neck.

-- Keep the ʻukulele upright and against your chest/belly.
+- Keep the ukulele upright and against your chest/belly.

 - Keep your fingers relatively parallel to the frets – unless you are playing a chord that requires you to turn your wrist.

-- Let the ʻukulele slide flat onto your lap.
+- Let the ukulele slide flat onto your lap.
 This makes things much, much harder for your wrist.

-- Squeeze the ʻukulele to death.
+- Squeeze the ukulele to death.
 Find the happy medium that supports the instrument but also lets you relax.